NationalSecurityAgency/datawave/docker/README.md

 Note that the quickstart-docker property is set.
 This property is a shortcut which activates the `docker` and `quickstart` profiles without activating the `docker` profile for the microservices.

 For this command, the build profile is set to `compose`.
-This profile contains all of the properties needed to make the quickstart work as part of the docker-compose deployment.
-The use of any other build profile with docker-compose is unsupported.
+This profile contains all of the properties needed to make the quickstart work as part of the docker compose deployment.
+The use of any other build profile with docker compose is unsupported.

 This command also disabled the `microservices` profile.
 This is an optional setting which will skip the microservice builds entirely, saving you some time if you only want to build/rebuild the Datawave Quickstart.

 If you ever need to rebuild the Datawave quickstart docker image, but don't want to ingest the sample data you can add `-DskipIngest` to your build command.
-This can save you some time, since the docker-compose configuration stores ingested data in a persistent volume.
+This can save you some time, since the docker compose configuration stores ingested data in a persistent volume.

 If desired, you can start and test the wildfly deployment embedded in the Datawave Quickstart by running the following command:
 ```